uasal/uasal_development_guide/source/python/python_logging_guide.rst

 Where do the log messages go?
 #############################

 This depends on the handler and the general setup.
-If you boot up a standard python console, this is the result of the log commands
+If you boot up a standard Python console, this is the result of the log commands
 ::

 	>>> import logging